dd86k/WinYourDesktop/README.md

 Please note that I'm writing C# 6.0 for .NET 4.0.

+# Debugging

+Generate the wyd-lib project first, since WinYourDesktop and WinYourDesktopConsole depends on the library in order to run.

+Fody takes care of embedding these DLLs.

 # Ideas?

 Just toss them in the ticket system ("Issues")!